 Getting market ready

-Our property team has over 20 years’ experience across all aspects of conveyancing and property law having assisted hundreds of clients with their property transactions.
-We have additional expertise in old system title conveyancing and offer affordable flat fee property conveyancing rates.
+Our property conveyancing solicitors have over 20 years’ experience across all aspects of conveyancing and property law having assisted hundreds of clients with their property transactions.
+We have additional expertise in old system title conveyancing and offer affordable flat fee property conveyancing rates in Balmain & Sydney.